The Oyster & The Pearl – The Power Of A Joy-filled Life – By Thomas J. Koester

 Are you dead yet?

 In these last days, the Spirit would bring us to the cross.
-“That I may know Him…being made conformable unto His death.
-Phil 3:10
+“That I may know Him…being made conformable unto His death. –Philippians 3:10

 It is exchanging our will for God’s will, whereby we die to our will, which is no easy thing.
-But the rewards outweighs the difficulty.
+But the rewards outweigh the difficulty.

 If you let your own will and life go, you’ll become a fountain of life, and the Lord of Life will bubble up from within your heart and into the lost and lonely.